Imperatives

 - Don’t eat that.
 It is old.

-Point 2: To make a negative imperative, use "do not" or the contraction "don't" before the verb.
+Point 2: For negative commands, use don’t or do not before the verb.

 - Do not touch that.